Empowering the next generation

 Initially prompted by the issues in the performing arts industries that the #MeToo movement highlighted, Participate was Tonic’s practical response.
 We wanted to disrupt patterns which encouraged young people to accept unhealthy power dynamics as the inevitable price of a career in the arts and the initial focus of Participate was heavily focused in this area.

-While we still deliver this core work on supporting students to identify acceptable vs unacceptable uses of power and associated topics such as consent and forming respectful working relationships, the focus of Participate has expanded.
-It now encompasses a wide range of workshops relating to equality, inclusion and identity, all delivered in a way that is tailor-made for performing arts students and which is pragmatic yet empowering and hopeful for the future.
+Whilst we still deliver this core work on supporting students to identify acceptable vs unacceptable uses of power and associated topics such as consent and forming respectful working relationships, the focus of Participate has expanded.
+It now encompasses a wide range of workshops designed to provide students with space in their busy timetables to reflect on their personal, professional and interpersonal development.
+We aim to create bold spaces, where students can consider through a range of lenses “What do we need to do our best work?”

 “After the sessions, I feel I have gained the tools to navigate my way through difficult situations in the industry.
 Being able to communicate assertively and stand by my morals is absolutely necessary practice not just for work, but life.”